investingsnippets/investingsnippets.github.io/content/posts/modern-portfolio-theory.md

 > Economist Harry Markowitz introduced MPT in a 1952 essay, for which he was later awarded a Nobel Memorial Prize in Economic Sciences; see [Markowitz model](https://en.wikipedia.org/wiki/Markowitz_model).

 The "two asset" Efficient Frontier we built in the previous post was done through carefully picking the asset weights and printing the mean-variance graph.
-Then, we were able to find on the graph which pair of wights was responsible for the minimum volatility amount.
+Then, we were able to find on the graph which pair of weights was responsible for the minimum volatility portfolio.

 We will do the same today but instead of using the Efficient Frontier for that, we will use some optimizers provided by `numpy`.